strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 There are several other elements of the deployment files that need to be customised in order to allow the Strimzi versions to exist concurrently.

 The first of these are the environment variables in the Strimzi operator `Deployment` resource, several of which need to be tailored to each Strimzi version.
-The Custom Resource Selector env var value must be specific to each Strimzi version so that each operator instance knows which label to look for on the operand CRs.
+The Custom Resource Selector env var value must be specific to each Strimzi version so that each operator instance knows which label to look for on the CRs.
 We also need to update the env var which controls the name of the lease for Strimzi's high availability mode.

 We can patch the env vars in the Strimzi cluster operator `Deployment` CR using kustomize.